My Personal Weight Loss Tips

 I’ve heard over and over again that this is important.
 This is how you quickly burn calories and lose fat.
 I also like cardio exercises.
 It is the most exciting and feels the most helpful in terms of losing calories.

-Like I said before, building muscle may not show on the scale (in fact, it may show the opposite reaction from what you wanted), but it makes you look good and gives you the ability to do more (like run up and down the stairs without losing your breath).
+Like I said before, building muscle may not show on the scale (in fact, it may show the opposite results), but it makes you look good and gives you the ability to do more (like run up and down the stairs without losing your breath).
 This is an important benefit to exercising.
 Again, kick boxing builds muscle without having to buy or go to the gym to use their weight-lifting equipment.
+Doing projects around your house helps too.
+Just don't over-do it.

 Let go on the holidays.